tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-12-10-weak-ties-strong-intros.md

 ### 2. Project the right seniority

 A key ingredient for getting client/consultant fit is finding the right seniority.
 These days I’m rarely working with anyone below VP-level, and typically working directly with the C-suite.
-It’s important to project the right signals here to ensure you don’t have a mis-match.
+It’s important to project the right signals here to ensure you don’t have a mis-aligned intro even for a project that you might otherwise be a good fit for.

 <div class="example" markdown="1">
 Example: My post about [navigating power and status](https://tomcritchlow.com/2020/06/24/navigating-power-status/) is all about engaging with the VP/C-suite of client organizations.
 This kind of signaling correctly anchors my audience at the right level of engagement.
 Testimonials can do this well too - see [Andy Raskin’s site](https://andyraskin.com/) that lists a whole bunch of founder/C-suite quotes.
 </div>

+Projecting seniority is typically about as straight forward as name-dropping job titles...
+But there is a sensibility you can project of having a contextual view of a client's business - see my post [the strategic independent](https://tomcritchlow.com/2019/04/04/the-strategic-independent/) for more on the concentric circle of context idea.

 ### 3. Find a way to sustain visibility

-While all this theorizing is cute, one aspect most correlated with generating leads from your network is simply being visible.
+While all this theorizing is cute, one of the aspects most correlated with generating leads is simply being visible.
 Tweeting, posting, commenting, blogging, emailing.
-It doesn’t matter the medium, humans are hardwired for recency and if you’ve been visible recently you’re more likely to get work.
+It doesn’t matter the medium, humans are hardwired for recency and if you’ve been visible recently you’re more likely to get a referral, especially from your weak ties.

 This is why building a network can be exhausting - there’s a constant pressure to publish, to promote, to ping.
 So it’s important to think about ways to build a sustainable way to be visible[^feedback].